I’ve said for years that grilling doves is the best way to cook them. I might be wrong. Slow and low barbecued doves may just be better.

 - 1/2 cup lime juice or rice vinegar

 Mix all the ingredients for the barbecue sauce together in a blender and puree until smooth.
 This can be made up to a week in advance.
 You might want to double the recipe, as it's amazing and goes well on any grilled or barbecued food.

 Salt the doves well, inside and out.
 Paint with the BBQ sauce.
 Get your grill ready, making a spot where there are no coals so you can cook over indirect heat.
 You want a smokey fire, so have some wood chips handy.
-If you're using a Traeger, set it to 200F on Smoke.
+If you're using a smoker, set it to 200F.